 The food Chili pepper, hot pepper (fresh) is composed of the following macronutrients.

-Chili peppers are rich in vitamins and minerals and also have some health benefits:
+Chili peppers are rich in vitamins and minerals and have health-promoting properties:

 - Chili peppers contain vitamins and minerals such as vitamin C, vitamin A and vitamin B6.